SkyeWrenbrook/soc-analyst-labs/windows/concepts/lsass.exe.md

 ## Objective
 - Observe lsass.exe in a real Windows environment
-- Identify its expected location and behavior (e.g., System32, SYSTEM privileges)
+- Identify its expected location and behavior (System32, SYSTEM privileges, number of instances, parent process, startup timing, etc)
 - Understand how to verify normal vs abnormal process characteristics
-- Develop awareness of suspicious indicators, such as unexpected file paths (e.g., user or Temp directories)
+- Develop awareness of suspicious indicators, such as unexpected file paths (e.g., User or Temp directories)

 ## What I learned
 - lsass.exe is a single, critical Windows process responsible for authentication and security policy enforcement